alfredjynx/GUI-CM/lessons/Basic/Lesson3_GUI_Usage.md

 * `Iterations` (`i`) – *int*
   Number of times the Leiden CPM algorithm is run.

 Varying the Resolution Parameter typically results in clusters of different sizes and connectivity.
 Higher resolution values tend to produce smaller and more densely connected clusters.
-Lower resolution values tend to produce larger clusters that are not as densily connected, with a higher node coverage. [reference]
+Lower resolution values tend to produce larger clusters that are not as densily connected, with a higher node coverage. ([Park. et Al](https://doi.org/10.1007/978-3-031-53499-7_1))

 #### Leiden-Mod